netdata/netdata/packaging/installer/methods/macos.md

 > Your Netdata configuration directory will be at `/usr/local/netdata/`.
 > Your stock configuration directory will be at `/usr/local/lib/netdata/conf.d/`.
 > The installer will also install a startup plist to start Netdata when your macOS system boots.

-## What's next?

-When you're finished with installation, check out [how to monitor your infrastructure](https://github.com/netdata/netdata/blob/master/docs/quickstart/infrastructure.md), or skip straight to [configuring the Netdata Agent](https://github.com/netdata/netdata/blob/master/docs/configure/nodes.md).

-Read through Netdata's [documentation](https://learn.netdata.cloud/docs), which is structured based on actions and solutions, to enable features like health monitoring, alarm notifications, long-term metrics storage, exporting to external databases, and more.